stitchdata/docs/_destinations/microsoft-sql-server/microsoft-sql-server-overview.md

           {% include replication/templates/data-types/destination-data-types.html display-intro=true %}

-#       - title: "JSON structures"
+      - title: "JSON structures"
-#         anchor: "transformations--json-structures"
+        anchor: "transformations--json-structures"
-#         content: |
+        content: |
-#           > NO NATIVE SUPPORT:

-#           {{ destination.display_name }} destinations don't have native support for nested data structures.
-To ensure nested data can be loaded, Stitch will flatten objects and arrays into columns and subtables, respectively.
-For more info and examples, refer to the [Handling nested data structures guide]({{ link.destinations.storage.nested-structures | prepend: site.baseurl }}).

-#           > NATIVE SUPPORT:

-#           > NATIVE SUPPORT, BIGQUERY-LIKE APPROACH:
-#           {{ destination.display_name }} supports nested records within tables, whether it's a single record or repeated values.
-This means that when nested data structures are loaded into {{ destination.display_name }}, they will be maintained.

-#           > NATIVE SUPPORT, USING A SPECIFIC DATA TYPE:

-#           When Stitch replicates source data containing objects or arrays, Stitch will load the data intact into a [`` column]().
+          When Stitch replicates source data containing objects or arrays, Stitch will load the data intact into a column with the type `NVARCHAR(MAX)`.
 This is a {{ destination.display_name }} data type that can contain semi-structured data like JSON arrays and objects.

-#           You can then use {{ destination.display_name }}'s functions for semi-structured data to parse the data.
-Refer to [{{ destination.display_name }}'s documentation](){:target="new"} for more info.
+          You can then use {{ destination.display_name }}'s functions for semi-structured data to parse the data.
+Refer to [{{ destination.display_name }}'s documentation]({{ site.data.destinations.microsoft-sql-server.resource-links.json-functions }}){:target="new"} for more info.

-#       - title: "Column names"
+      - title: "Column names"
-#         anchor: "transformations--column-naming"
+        anchor: "transformations--column-naming"
-#         content: |
+        content: |
-#           Column names in {{ destination.display_name }}:
+          Column names in {{ destination.display_name }}:

-#           {{ site.data.destinations.microsoft-sql-server.destination-details.column-name-rules | flatify | markdownify }}
+          {{ site.data.destinations.microsoft-sql-server.destination-details.column-name-rules | flatify | markdownify }}

-#           Stitch will perform the following transformations to ensure column names [adhere to the rules imposed by {{ destination.display_name }}]({{ site.data.destinations.microsoft-sql-server.resource-links.object-names }}){:target="new"}:
+          Stitch will perform the following transformations to ensure column names [adhere to the rules imposed by {{ destination.display_name }}]({{ site.data.destinations.microsoft-sql-server.resource-links.object-names }}){:target="new"}:

-#           {% include destinations/templates/destination-column-name-transformations.html %}
+          {% include destinations/templates/destination-column-name-transformations.html %}

+      - title: "Table and schema names"
+        anchor: "transformations--table-schema-naming"
+        content: |
+          Table and schema names in {{ destination.display_name }}:

+          {{ site.data.destinations.microsoft-sql-server.destination-details.table-name-rules | flatify | markdownify }}

+          Stitch will perform the following transformations to ensure table and schema names [adhere to the rules imposed by {{ destination.display_name }}]({{ site.data.destinations.microsoft-sql-server.resource-links.object-names }}){:target="new"}:

+          {% include destinations/templates/destination-table-name-transformations.html %}

-#       - title: "Timezones"
+      - title: "Timezones"
-#         anchor: "transformations--timezones"
+        anchor: "transformations--timezones"
-#         content: |
+        content: |
-#           > ADJUST AS NEEDED:

-#           {{ destination.display_name }} will store the value as `TIMESTAMP WITHOUT TIMEZONE`.
+          {{ destination.display_name }} will store the value as `TIMESTAMP WITHOUT TIMEZONE`.
 In {{ destination.display_name }}, this data is stored without timezone information and expressed as UTC.

   - title: "Compare destinations"
     anchor: "compare-destinations"